GuruCharan94/gurucharan94.github.io/_posts/2019-05-01-up your azure monitoring game with azure data source for grafana.md

   - Azure Monitor
   - Grafana
   - Application Insights
-excerpt: "An end-to-end guide covering everything you need to know about using Azure Monitor Data Source for Grafana to visualize and monitor your Azure Resources"
+excerpt: "An end-to-end guide covering everything you need to know about using Azure Monitor Data Source for Grafana to create rich, interactive and dynamic dashboards to visualize and monitor metrics from your Azure Resources."
 ---

 The Azure Data Source for Grafana is a Grafana plugin which lets you consume and visualize metrics from Azure Monitor, Application Insights and Log Analytics on Grafana.
 In case you haven't heard, [Grafana](https://grafana.com/grafana) is the leading open source platform for beautiful time series analytics, visualization and monitoring.
 With the Azure Data Source, you can easily and quickly build nice, meaningful dashboards without making any changes to your application / infrastructure.